hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/700_scc_xv.md

 खल्विदं ब्रह्म — All this is verily Brahman" — and have the courage of a lion in the heart.
 What is there to fear?
 Fear is death — fear is the greatest sin.
 The human soul, represented by Arjuna, was touched with fear.
-Therefore Bhagavân Shri Krishna, established in the Atman, spoke to him the teachings of the Gita.
+Therefore Bhagavān Shri Krishna, established in the Atman, spoke to him the teachings of the Gita.
 Still his fear would not leave him.
 Later, when Arjuna saw the Universal Form of the Lord, and became established in the Atman, then with all bondages of Karma burnt by the